MarcToussaint/robotics-course/docs/source/komo.rst

 In ealier versions of the code velocities where explicitly represented in configurations, and all transformations were also dynamic (representing also linear and angular velocities).
-However, influenced by experience KOMO, I removed these representations of dynamics and now instead represent everything by thinking in terms of "k-order".
+However, influenced by experience with KOMO, I removed these representations of dynamics and now instead represent everything by thinking in terms of "k-order".

 Quite trivially, instead of velocities, in KOMO you only represent two consecutive configurations.
 Then all velocities are implicit by the